SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 1. Select the element *Anomaly Feedback Tutorial - Average Download Bit Rate* in the Surveyor.

    This element simulates parameters monitoring the average download bit rate in a terrestrial network per sector (i.e. per town or neighborhood).
-This bit rate can fluctuate over time, depending on whether several households or companies are generating heavy traffic, but if there is a significant sudden drop, it may be an indication of an outage.
+This bit rate can fluctuate over time, depending on whether connected households or companies are generating heavy traffic, or not.
+If there is a significant sudden drop however, it may be an indication of an outage.

 1. Generate data for a network sector by clicking the *Generate Data* button.